Ephellon/Twitch-Tools/README.md

 ### Currencies

 - *Convert Bits* `on` &mdash; When presented with Bits, show the true USD amount they represent
+- *Channel Points Receipt* &mdash; Decide whether to display the exact number of channel points collected
+    - `default` Display the exact amount collected
+    - Round to the nearest hundred
-- *Rewards Calculator* `off` &mdash; Calculates how long a stream needs to be watched non-stop to redeem Channel Point rewards.
+- *Rewards Calculator* `off` &mdash; Estimates how long a stream needs to be watched non-stop to redeem a Channel Points reward

 ### Customization